PolymeshAssociation/polymesh-wallet/docs/directory-structure.md

 entry points for each [chrome extension script](https://developer.chrome.com/docs/extensions/mv2/getstarted/)

 ```
+├── background-init.ts   // Entry point to service worker script, runs first before background.ts.
-├── background.ts   // Entry point to background script, which is responsible for request handling and data fetching.
+├── background.ts   // Entry point to service worker script, which is responsible for request handling and data fetching.
 ├── content.ts    // Script to be injected into web page.
-├── creator.ts
 ├── extension.ts    // Pop UI
+├── migrations.ts    // contains any storage migrations that may be required when updating the extension
 └── page.ts   // Message relayer
 ```